scrouthtv/termios/README.md

 In `v3.3`, the `SetRaw()` functionality was reintroduced.

+Tag `v4.0` introduced the `Style` and `Color` type.
+Every terminal is able set its style to one that as closely as possible resembles the specified style (e. g. before Windows 10 there were only 16 colors).

 The unix implementation waits for the signal SIGWINCH and reads the new window size using ioctl.

 The windows implementation directly reads the current window size from the console info.
-Waiting for a WINDOW_SIZE_CHANGE event isn't applicable as this would require the developer reading user input every time just before the window size is required or else it'd get desynced.
+Waiting for a `WINDOW_SIZE_CHANGE` event isn't applicable as this would require the developer reading user input every time just before the window size is required or else it'd get desynced.

 I originally adopted this library from *creack* on GitHub.
 The original project had these functions: setting / reading terminal size and (un-) setting raw mode.